-I’ve lost count how many blank faces I’ve seen as I ask a room (or these days, a screen) of people if they’ve heard of bierasure.
+I’ve lost count of how many blank faces I’ve seen as I ask a room (or these days, a screen) of people if they’ve heard of bierasure.

 Today is Bi Visibility Day.
 Every year on the 23rd September people wave their blue, purple and pink flags and scream out to be noticed.